 Osteopaths specialise in the diagnosis, management and treatment of physical health.
 By law all Osteopaths are registered qualified professionals.

+Osteopathy is unique to the individual.
 It is a natural medicine that aims to restore function in the body by treating the causes of pain and imbalance.
-Osteopathy is unique to the individual.
-Treatment is focused on optimising the function of the body by a range of osteopathic approaches including massage, acupuncture, skilled manual manipulations (of both fascia and bone) as well as mindfulness-based management.
+It's philosophy of healthcare acknowledges the living body is a self-renewing and self-regenerating system which maintains health constantly throughout life.
+Whenever that health-maintaining system is compromised, symptoms or disease could develop.
+Osteopathy is concerned with that which has compromised health rather than the resulting condition.
+Treatment is focused on optimising the function of the body by a range of osteopathic approaches including massage, acupuncture and skilled manual manipulations of both fascia, viscera and bone.

 Osteopathy is the science of connection.
 Not just what is wrong but why it has gone wrong, why this problem and why now?
-Osteopaths are medically trained hence they have the knowledge to make sound clinical judgement in recognising cases that require referral for more investigation or additional professional support.
-If we diagnose your situation as serious we can work alongside your GP/consultant so that strong modern medicines may not be required or so you can cope longer before surgery.
-Osteopathy gives your body the best chance of a natural recovery as it enables health from within.
+Osteopaths have been regulated by statute since 1993.
+They are trained to diagnose conventionally and also to use their hands to assess body function and dysfunction.
+This gives the osteopath uniquely sensitive information about the disability within the body and how this insight might be used to help restore health.
+Osteopaths medical training ensures you are in safe hands to make sound clinical judgement in recognising cases that require referral for more investigation or additional professional support.
+If we diagnose your situation as serious we can work alongside your GP/consultant.
+Osteopathy gives your body the best chance of a natural recovery as it enables natural health to florish.

 Natural Medicine is a term used to convey the idea that with an osteopathic treatment, nothing is added (medications or remedies) or subtracted (surgery) from the body.
 Instead, the osteopathic philosophy embraces the notion that the body is naturally able to heal itself.
 The practitioner of Osteopathy works with the body to enhance this natural ability to self-regulate and self-heal.